Astawowski/HomeLab/Architecture/juniper-netscreen-config.md

 <img width="435" height="132" alt="juniper-diagram" src="https://github.com/user-attachments/assets/136b5131-1844-4b37-879d-a775e30db7ff" />

-The device is deployed as a **perimeter security gateway**, providing basic network segmentation and **site-to-site IPsec VPN connectivity** using AutoKey IKE.
+The device is deployed as a **perimeter gateway**, providing basic network segmentation and **site-to-site IPsec VPN connectivity** using AutoKey IKE.
 It "hosts" `Internal` network, providing DHCP Server.
-Although in my environment the device is directly connected to the NGFW, an IPsec site-to-site VPN tunnel was intentionally deployed to enforce confidentiality and perfect secrecy when connecting to DMZ Zone, simulating a scenario in which communication passes through multiple untrusted intermediate devices.
+Although in my environment the device is directly connected to the PaloAlto NGFW, an IPsec site-to-site VPN tunnel was intentionally deployed to enforce confidentiality and perfect secrecy when connecting to DMZ Zone, simulating a scenario in which communication passes through multiple untrusted intermediate devices.
+This device does not filter/inspect/restrict traffic.
+This role belongs to PaloAlto NGFW.

 ---